 D.R.
 Chalykoff.
 Cultural Heritage Evaluation Report: 46 Centre Street, Thornhill, Vaughan, Ontario, 30 April, 2018.
-See Appendix D of this report.

 1.0 INTRODUCTION

 This report has been prepared according to the Town of Vaughan's Guidelines for Cultural Heritage Impact Assessments (2017) as well as conservation best practice prepared by provincial, national and international authorities.